matveynator/chicha-isotope-map/README.md

 ---

 > **"If isotopes could tell their stories, they wouldn’t need this program.
 But since they can’t, Chicha-Isotope-Map speaks for them."**

+> *Chicha Isotope Map* was created for **Dmitry Ignatenko’s Radiation Research Laboratory** and is deeply inspired by Japan’s [**Safecast**](https://map.safecast.org) community of citizen‑scientists who turned crisis into knowledge.
+By searching, measuring, and sharing the truth about radiation, you make the invisible visible and help ensure that tragedies like **Chernobyl** and **Fukushima** remain in the past.
+Your work lights a path of science, safety, and hope.
+Thank you for making the invisible visible, where background radiation is not fear but a source of knowledge — and for seeking, measuring, sharing, and bravely going first.